ylluminarious/cixl/README.md

 ```

 ### Functions
 The ```func:``` macro may be used to define named functions.
-Several implementations may be defined for the same name as long as they have the same number of arguments and different types.
+Several implementations may be defined for the same name as long as they have the same arity and different argument types.
 An integer may be specified instead of argument type, which is then substituted for the actual type of that argument on evaluation.
 Each function opens an implicit scope that is closed on exit.
+Prefixing a function name with ```&``` pushes a reference on the stack.

 ```
 > func: foo() 42;
 ..foo
+..
+[42]

+> func: foo() 42;
+..&foo call
 ..
 [42]